3D Reconstruction of the A-2 Accident: Lane Closure and Traffic Jams

-Last April 30, an incident on the A-2 highway near Alcalá de Henares forced the closure of the left lane for hours, generating up to 3 kilometers of traffic jams at the exit of Madrid.
-For specialists in scene analysis, this type of incident represents a perfect case study where digital documentation and simulation allow breaking down the factors that turned an impact into a major traffic collapse.
+Last April 30, an accident on the A-2 near Alcalá de Henares forced the closure of the left lane for hours, generating up to 3 kilometers of traffic jams at the exit of Madrid.
+For specialists in scene analysis, this type of incident represents a perfect case study where digital documentation and simulation allow breaking down the factors that transformed an impact into a major traffic collapse.

 Photogrammetry and LiDAR for scene capture 🚁